Br3noAraujo/Br3noAraujo/README.md

   </a>
 </div>

-## 💡 Favorite Quotes

-> "The best way to predict the future is to implement it yourself." - David Heinemeier Hansson
->
-> "Given enough eyeballs, all bugs are shallow." - Linus's Law
->
-> "Speed is just a question of money.
-How fast do you want to go?" - Carroll Shelby

-## 🎯 Goals
+## 🎯 Mission

-- Promote open source software and its benefits
+- 🌱 Evangelize the benefits of open source and digital freedom
-- Create and maintain high-quality open source projects
-- Build and grow open source communities
+- 🧘‍♂️ Promote minimalism in technology and life
-- Share knowledge and help others learn
+- 🎓 Share knowledge and empower others
+- 🌟 Inspire people to embrace a simpler, more meaningful way of living
+- 🤝 Build communities around freedom and well-being

 ---